brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 Change 10.3.5 [class.copy.assign], paragraph 6:
 > The implicitly-declared <ins>prospective</ins> copy/move assignment operator for class X has the return type `X&`; it returns the object for which the assignment operator is invoked, that is, the object assigned to.
 An implicitly-declared <ins>prospective</ins> copy/move assignment operator is an inline public member of its class.

-Change 10.3.5 [class.copy.assign], paragraph 7:
-> A defaulted <ins>prospective</ins> copy/move assignment operator for class X is defined as deleted if X has:
->
-> - a variant member with a non-trivial corresponding assignment operator and X is a union-like class, or
-> - a non-static data member of const non-class type (or array thereof), or
-> - a non-static data member of reference type, or
-> - a direct non-static data member of class type M (or array thereof) or a direct base class M that cannot be copied/moved because overload resolution ([over.match]), as applied to find M's corresponding assignment operator, results in an ambiguity or a function that is deleted or inaccessible from the defaulted assignment operator.
->
-> A defaulted <ins>prospective</ins> move assignment operator that is defined as deleted is ignored by overload resolution ([over.match], [over.over]).

 Change 10.3.5 [class.copy.assign], paragraph 8:
 > Because a <ins>prospective</ins> copy/move assignment operator is implicitly declared for a class if not declared by the user, a base class copy/move assignment operator is always hidden by the corresponding <ins>prospective</ins> assignment operator of a derived class ([over.ass]).
 A using-declaration ([namespace.udecl]) that brings in from a base class an assignment operator with a parameter type that could be that of a <ins>prospective</ins> copy/move assignment operator for the derived class is not considered an explicit declaration of such a <ins>prospective</ins> operator and does not suppress the implicit declaration of the derived class <ins>prospective</ins> operator; the operator introduced by the using-declaration is hidden by the implicitly-declared <ins>prospective</ins> operator in the derived class.